 There’s a nice discussion in the background section of the description in the patent filing about some of the methods that search engines have developed to try to identify web spam, including a few paragraphs on the evolution of web spamming approaches:

 Web spamming techniques have also evolved in time.
-The first generation spam involved keyword stuffing when ranking was dependent on document similarity.
-The second generation spam involved link farms when ranking was largely dependent on site popularity.
+The first generation spam involved keyword stuffing when the ranking was dependent on document similarity.
+The second generation spam involved link farms when the ranking was largely dependent on on-site popularity.
 The third generation spam uses mutual link exchange through “mutual admiration societies” when ranking is largely dependent on page reputation.
-In general, the third-generation Web spamming is harder to detect than the previous generations.
+In general, third-generation Web spamming is harder to detect than the previous generations.

-Link spamming techniques, which include busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
-Link spamming refers to the cases where spammers set up structures of interconnected pages in order to boost their rankings in link structure-based ranking system such as PageRank.
+Link spamming techniques, including busying/selling links, exchanging links, and constructing link farms, are a major category of the commonly used spam techniques.
+Link spamming refers to the cases where spammers set up structures of interconnected pages to boost their rankings in link structure-based ranking systems such as PageRank.
 Since link analysis is a crucial factor for commercial search engines, link spam is among the most popular and harmful techniques for search engines nowadays.

-The patent application also defines and discusses anti-link spam approaches such as TrustRank, BadRank, and SpamRank, and how they attempt to automatically detect link spam and web spam.
-We’re told that those methods aren’t effective in certain situations, and that the “link spam problem has yet to be solved.”
+The patent application also defines and discusses anti-link spam approaches such as TrustRank, BadRank, and SpamRank, and how they attempt to detect link spam and webspam automatically.
+We’re told that those methods aren’t effective in certain situations and that the “link spam problem has yet to be solved.”

 To conveniently and efficiently exchange link trade information, spammers usually log onto SEO forums to communicate with each other for trading links, including link exchange, link sale, and recommendation link exchange.

 These forums are increasingly more popular.
-Spammers post requests for “link exchange”, “buy & sell link”, and “recommendation exchange” in these forums, along with the URLs of their websites, and other interested spammers may reply the requests and provide the URLs of their websites.
+Spammers post requests for “link exchange,” “buy & sell a link,” and “recommendation exchange” in these forums, along with the URLs of their websites, and other interested spammers may reply to the requests and provide the URLs of their websites.